bcgov/angular-scaffold/README.md

 # angular-scaffold
-Baseline application to help you start a new project fast
+Baseline application to help you start a new project fast.

+A starter application with routing, simple components, service, and directives.

 # Prerequisites